LigaData/spark/docs/structured-streaming-programming-guide.md

 - The close() method (if it exists) is called if an open() method exists and returns successfully (irrespective of the return value), except if the JVM or Python process crashes in the middle.

-- **Note:** The partitionId and epochId in the open() method can be used to deduplicate generated data when failures cause reprocessing of some input data.
-This depends on the execution mode of the query.
+- **Note:** Spark does not guarantee same output for (partitionId, epochId), so deduplication cannot be achieved with (partitionId, epochId). e.g. source provides different number of partitions for some reasons, Spark optimization changes number of partitions, etc.
-  If the streaming query is being executed in the micro-batch mode, then every partition represented by a unique tuple (partition_id, epoch_id) is guaranteed to have the same data.
+  See [SPARK-28650](https://issues.apache.org/jira/browse/SPARK-28650) for more details.
-  Hence, (partition_id, epoch_id) can be used to deduplicate and/or transactionally commit data and achieve exactly-once guarantees.
-However, if the streaming query is being executed in the continuous mode, then this guarantee does not hold and therefore should not be used for deduplication.
+  If you need deduplication on output, try out `foreachBatch` instead.

 #### Triggers
-The trigger settings of a streaming query define the timing of streaming data processing, whether the query is going to be executed as micro-batch query with a fixed batch interval or as a continuous processing query.
+The trigger settings of a streaming query defines the timing of streaming data processing, whether the query is going to executed as micro-batch query with a fixed batch interval or as a continuous processing query.
 Here are the different kinds of triggers that are supported.

 <table class="table">